 “It is still important to me to be active and participate in the activities I love, so I have to take care of my body every day,” Beyer said.
 “So much of that has come from using the wheel to release the tension in my back and neck each morning and night.
 I have seen a change in my upper back pain and a decrease in my headaches.”

 Jenna enjoys hiking and rock climbing with her husband, running, dancing, and practicing yoga.
-She says that her Plexus Wheel has made a big difference in the way she is able to continue in these activities.
+She says that her Chirp Wheel has made a big difference in the way she is able to continue in these activities.
 As a student studying graphic design, she is sitting in front of the computer for most of the day.
 She says that simply rolling out the wheel each night has helped keep her back mobile and not stiff the next day.
-For Beyer, the wheel has been life changing.
+For Beyer, the wheel has been life-changing.